CBorowski-dev/docs-operaton-org/content/user-guide/runtime-container-integration/bpm-platform-services.md

 ---

-To inspect the current state of configured process engines and deployed process applications, the class `org.camunda.bpm.BpmPlatform` offers access to the `ProcessEngineService` and the `ProcessApplicationService`.
+To inspect the current state of configured process engines and deployed process applications, the class `org.operaton.bpm.BpmPlatform` offers access to the `ProcessEngineService` and the `ProcessApplicationService`.

 # ProcessEngineService